 Mr. Nathan Ratliff is the Associate Director of Choral Activities joining the Hebron High School faculty in January of 2014.
 He received a Bachelor of Music degree in both Percussion and Piano Performance from the University of Oklahoma and later obtained a Master of Music in Percussion Performance from the University of North Texas.
 Upon completing his degrees, he taught private percussion lessons in the Dallas/Fort Worth area, along with teaching and arranging for several high school band front ensembles.
 Many students and families in LISD are familiar with Mr. Ratliff, as he has been an accompanist in high demand for many years performing with local middle school and high school choirs.

 In 2013, he served as the accompanist for the Texas All-State Men’s Choir.
-Mr. Ratliff also has performed as a recital accompanist at the University of North Texas, Texas Christian University, and Texas A&MUniversity-Commerce.
-Currently, he is the accompanist for CREDO, Dallas’ Ecumenical Mixed Choir, and is starting his seventh season with the Crossmen Drum and Bugle Corps as the Front Ensemble Coordinator from 2009-2015.
+Mr. Ratliff also has performed as a recital accompanist at the University of North Texas, Texas Christian University, and Texas A&M University-Commerce.
+He served as the accompanist for CREDO, Dallas’ Ecumenical Mixed Choir for 2 years.
+Mr. Ratliff also spent seven seasons with the Crossmen Drum and Bugle Corps as the Front Ensemble Coordinator from 2009-2015.
 When not surrounding himself with music, Mr. Ratliff enjoys running anything from a 5k to full marathons.
 He even ran 43 miles in one day to celebrate his last birthday and then did a 50-mile day in the summer of 2020.
 Both of his dogs are also runners.

 Mr. Ratliff maintains memberships in the Texas Music Educators Association and the Texas Choral Directors Association.